INSTITUTE OF BANK MANAGEMENT

 STATE BANK OF INDIA

+b.
 While remitting programme participation fee kindly advise us the following

 Title of Programme including